Douglas Adams

 The Best Young Adult Science Fiction Books, recommended by Estelle Francis

-Young adult science fiction extends far beyond the typical dystopian novels which immediately come to mind.
-Estelle Francis, a teenage author who recently published her first book, shares her favourite reads on this topic.
+Young Adult science fiction extends far beyond the typical dystopian novels which immediately come to mind.
+Estelle Francis, a teenage author who recently published her first book, shares her favourite YA sci-fi reads.

 The best books on Cosmology, recommended by David Goldberg